/images/resources/tutorials/deploy/gitops_configuration_example.png

 Conclusion

-The Curity Identity Server enables you to manage configuration using multiple XML files, which contain placeholders for environment specific values.
+The Curity Identity Server enables you to manage configuration as code, to avoid duplication in a deployment pipeline and to help derisk production upgrades.
 Store both the parameterized configuration and plaintext environment variables in a source control repository.
-Secrets should instead be managed in a vault, such as that provided by your cloud platform.
-You can then keep the Curity Identity Server in a deployable state for all stages of the pipeline, by simply keeping environment specific values up to date.
-This also enables you to quickly spin up new environments at any time.
+Store secrets in a vault, such as that provided by your cloud platform.
+You can then design various ways to automate deployments.

 Join our Newsletter